gpremer/mvpeventbus/README.markdown

       // view logic here
     }

 It is suggested that UI-framework-specific methods call back to methods in the presenter that the View belongs to.
 The goal is to have as little logic as possible in the view and as much as possible in the presenter.
-The view should only contain the code that requires a run-time environment to test ?execute?.
+The view should only contain the code that requires a run-time environment to execute tests.
 The presenter should contain everything that can be tested a as unit test.
 In practice, it depends on the amount of test coverage you aim for.
 If you're not unit testing every last bit of your application, it may be convenient to shift a bit more reponsability to the view.

 For a complete example, look at the included mvp-swingexample or mvp-vaadin-example projects.